aswinsureshk/cop5618/README.md

 java -cp .:../lib/junit-4.12.jar:../lib/hamcrest-all-1.3.jar org.junit.runner.JUnitCore multichat.ChatTest

-*All members were involved in code reiview and poster creation

-Instructions for compilation are found in the README.md in each folder.
+Instructions for compilation are also found in the README.md in each folder.